Pustular Psoriasis

 Symptoms:

-Appears in anal and genital area.
-Also on the bends and fold of skin, can appear on face but is unusal.
+Appears in the anal and genital area.
+Also, on the bends and fold of skin, can appear on face but is unusal.
 Can appear on tongue which makes it difficult to swallow.
 Can also occur under nails which makes nails fall off.

 - Fiery red and tender ski.